SirCypkowskyy/Single-Layer-Neural-Network-LR/README.md

 ## Results

 The neural network was trained on 10 files with 400 characters each.
-The training process took about ~15 seconds on average.
+The training process took about few seconds on average.
 The network was able to recognize the language of the text with significant accuracy (especially for longer texts).
-The results are displayed on the screenshots below.
+The example results are displayed on the screenshots below.

 <div align="center">